1. Installation of OmpSs-2¶

 CUDA to enable CUDA tasks

-PGI to enable OpenACC tasks
+PGI or NVIDIA HPC-SDK to enable OpenACC tasks

 PAPI to generate real-time statistics of hardware counters